-The head teacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The Head of School will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

-If the complaint is about the head teacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Head of School, Executive Principal or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.

-Complaints about the head teacher or member of the governing body must be made to the MAT Head Office.
+Complaints about the Head of School or member of the governing body must be made to the MAT Head Office.